borkdude/glam/README.md

 CPM offers a flexible way to bring binaries into scope globally or for just one shell.

-Work in progress, not sure where this is going, not ready for production, breaking changes will happen.
+Work in progress, not ready for production, breaking changes will happen.

 ## Usage

 Place `<package-org>/<package-name>.cpm.edn` in your Clojure dependency.

-E.g. in the CPM repo's `test-resources` directory, there is `org.babashka/babashka.cpm.edn`:
+E.g. in the CPM repo's `packages` directory, there is `org.babashka/babashka.cpm.edn`:

 ``` clojure
 {:package/name org.babashka/babashka